Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Risk of infections, such as pneumonia

-If you had a radical trachelectomy, you may have an increased risk for infertility.
+For a radical trachelectomy, you may have an increased risk for infertility.
 If you do become pregnant, you may have a higher risk for miscarriage, pregnancy loss, and preterm delivery.
 Right after surgery, you may have these side effects:

 Most of these side effects go away after a little while.
-Irregular bleeding may persist.
+Irregular bleeding may continue.
 Your doctor or nurse can help you learn how to cope with these problems.
 For example, you can control pain with medicine.
 Before you leave the hospital or doctor's office, talk with your doctor about how to recognize problems.
 Most women who have had surgery get back to their normal activities within 6 weeks.

 Copyright © 2015 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR